progval/Manygui-old/doc/tutorial.rst

       link(lbx, handler)

 with the same result.
-(This is similar to the click event, which is default for Buttons; for more information, see the API Reference below.)
+(This is similar to the click event, which is default for Buttons; for more information, see the API Reference)

 TextField and TextArea
 ----------------------